 As much as people may be willing to mimic the behavior and appearance of others in order to fit in, secretly they often envy those who show intentional dissent.
-According to many researchers people admire the person who has the guts to do what they do not –challenge group norms–as long as the person is not challenging their own norms.
+According research we admire the person who has the guts to do what we dare not do–challenge group norms–as long as the person is not challenging our own norms.

 “Indeed, people may speak up and dissent from important group norms not because they want to be difficult and destructive, but because they care for the group and its future.”

-If rebels wish to sway others to follow their cause they must learn the importance of consistency (It is not necessarily the hobgoblin of small minds).
-Majorities start with the assumption that the minority is not correct but the persistence on the part of the minority creates a complexity.
+Persistence on the part of the minority is their major weapon.
+The majority group starts with the assumption that the rebel is not correct but the persistence on his or her part creates a conundrum.
 ‘How can they be so sure and yet so wrong’?
-If the minority view is going to have any chance of gaining a following the supporters must remain consistent over time and behave consistently with one another.
-If this sticking to their guns is seen as attention seeking, or a rigid belief rather than consistency, it will fail to gather support.
+If the rebel view is going to have any chance of gaining a following the supporters must remain consistent over time.
+If sticking to their guns is seen as attention seeking, or a rigid belief rather than consistency, it will fail.

 Also the rebel with a cause does not have the luxury of both ‘winning friends’ and ‘influencing people.’
-If the rebels remains adamant in their position they may influence others, but most people will not like them.
-Those that persist in their minority views, are often punished by the powers that be in a group.
-However, if the proponents of the minority view attempt to gain power through appeasing others in the group, they are seen as giving in, and lose any chance to influence others.
+Rebels may influence others by remaining adamant in their position, but most people will not like them.
+And, the rebel hero must remain strong when punished by the status quo.
+An attempt to gain support through appeasement is typically seen as giving in.
+If the rebel gives in the chance to influence others goes down the drain.